 7. General Office Management:

-Create an impressive Job Ad for the post, one that highlights major responsibilities and skills of the manger, which the company requires the most.
-Post that Ad template to distinct channels such as social networking sites, Job portals, newspapers and other platforms in your knowledge.
+Create an impressive Job Ad for the post, one that highlights the major responsibilities and skills of the manger, which the company requires the most.
+Post that Ad template to distinct channels such as social networking sites, job portals, newspapers and other platforms in your knowledge.